Prolog: Object-orientation

 Flora-2 is an object-oriented knowledge representation and reasoning system based on F-logic and incorporates HiLog, Transaction logic, and defeasible reasoning.

 Logtalk is an object-oriented logic programming language that can use most Prolog implementations as a back-end compiler.
 As a multi-paradigm language, it includes support for both prototypes and classes.

 Oblog is a small, portable, object-oriented extension to Prolog by Margaret McDougall of EdCAAD, University of Edinburgh.

 Objlog was a frame-based language combining objects and Prolog II from CNRS, Marseille, France.

 Prolog++ was developed by Logic Programming Associates and first released in 1989 for MS-DOS PCs.
 Support for other platforms was added, and a second version was released in 1995.
 A book about Prolog++ by Chris Moss was published by Addison-Wesley in 1994.

 Visual Prolog is a multi-paradigm language with interfaces, classes, implementations and object expressions.

 Graphics

 Prolog systems that provide a graphics library are SWI-Prolog, Visual Prolog, WIN-PROLOG, and B-Prolog.

 Concurrency

 Prolog-MPI is an open-source SWI-Prolog extension for distributed computing over the Message Passing Interface.
 Also there are various concurrent Prolog programming languages.

 Web programming

 Some Prolog implementations, notably Visual Prolog, SWI-Prolog and Ciao, support server-side web programming with support for web protocols, HTML and XML.
-There are also extensions to support semantic web formats such as RDF and OWL.
+There are also extensions to support semantic web formats such as Resource Description Framework (RDF) and Web Ontology Language (OWL).
 Prolog has also been suggested as a client-side language.
-In addition Visual Prolog supports JSON-RPC and Websockets.
+In addition, Visual Prolog supports JSON-RPC and Websockets.

-Adobe Flash

-Cedar is a free and basic Prolog interpreter.
-From version 4 and above Cedar has a FCA (Flash Cedar App) support.
-This provides a new platform to programming in Prolog through ActionScript.